ekwan/PyPlate/API.md

 ## PyPlate

-All classes except for Recipe are immutable.
+All classes except for Recipe cannot me modified.
 All work is done on copies of the original instances.

-- Amounts can be volume ('10 mL'), mass ('10 g'), or enzyme activity units ('10 AU')
+- Amounts can be volume ('10 mL'), mass ('10 g'), moles ('1 mol'), or enzyme activity units ('10 AU')

 ### Substance
 An abstract chemical (without quantity, but having a molecular weight, name, and optional structure)